ibm-cloud-docs/vmwaresolutions/services/htcc_ordering.md

 # Ordering HyTrust CloudControl
 {: #htcc_ordering}

-You can add the HyTrust® CloudControl™ service (with an HA pair of HyTrust DataControl® appliances included) to a new VMware vCenter Server® with NSX-T instance.
-You can also add the service to your existing vCenter Server with NSX-T instance.
+You can add the HyTrust® CloudControl™ service (with an HA pair of HyTrust DataControl® appliances included) to a new VMware vCenter Server® with NSX-T™ instance.
+You can also add the service to your existing VMware® vCenter Server with NSX-T instance.

 ## Ordering HyTrust CloudControl for a new instance
 {: #htcc_ordering-new}